Last updated in February 2022.

 However, since there’s a great chance you’ll end up with unsatisfactory results, you’ll probably have to go to a trained, certified professional to fix the mess through removal or color correction.
 It takes a whole lot of effort for an artist to fix a botched microblading, so they may charge a high price for it.

-In extreme cases where no amount of professional retouching helps, laser or saline removal is the only way to get rid of the unwanted pigments.
+In extreme cases where no amount of professional retouching helps, laser, saline or glycolic acid removal is the only way to get rid of the unwanted pigments.
 The same goes for pigments injected too deep into the skin.

 So in case, if your DIY microblading goes well, you saved a substantial amount of money.
 But if it doesn’t, which is more likely to happen, you could end up having to spend serious cash on damage control, often even more than a professional microblading treatment would cost.